enisn/AutoFilterer/docs/generators/AutoFilterer Generators.md

 - You'll see `BookFilter` objects exists in your project.
-You can start to use it.
-Ready to use get from query directly:
+It's ready to use.
+Can be directly used as query parameter:

   ```csharp
   public Task<IActionResult> GetAsync([FromQuery] BookFilter filter)